DEFINITION

 Dumb Machines

-The first machines had hardly or no brains (sometimes mechanically, like an automatic pressure valve, or an automatic speed control), had to be constantly monitored and guide by a specialized human.
+The first machines had hardly or no brains.
+Sometimes mechanically, like an automatic pressure valve, or an automatic speed control.
+Machines had to be constantly monitored and guide by a specialized human.
 Nursed.
 Then came the microproccesor, the computer.
-That's today, 2009.
-Computers are impressive tools, but they're not smart, they're dumb, party because they're not powerful enough yet, but mainly because people haven't written the right software yet.
+Computers are impressive tools, but they are dumb, party because they're not powerful enough yet, but mainly because people haven't written the right software yet.

 Explosive growth of technology

-The technological developments haven't come to a rest yet (2009).
-The opposite is true: the amount of technological presence and developement is accelerating.
-When placing the technological growth in a time line of the Earth's history, it's like an explosion.
-The state of technology is like an embryo, rapidly evolving, soon to show its new born character.
+Technological developments haven't come to a rest yet (2011).
+The opposite is true: developements are accelerating.
+When placing the technological growth in the time line of the Earth's history, it's like an explosion.
+The state of technology today is like an embryo, rapidly evolving, soon to show its new born character.
+The time of a technological singularity.
 Strange things will come.
-But one day, the acceleration will start to slow down, to maybe one day coming to a stop.
+But next, the acceleration will start to slow down, to maybe one day coming to a stop.
 What wave will come after the technological wave?

 FUTURE TECHNOLOGY